Antoine Froment: Early life

-Froment was born in Mens, a town in the Dauphiné, and received a typical Christian education.
+Froment was born in Mens, a town in the Dauphiné, and received a typical Christian education.He followed Farel’s Christian teachings and joined Farel on his travels across Switzerland.
 He spent a few years as deacon of a town outside of Geneva, and then at the age of 33 was made a pastor.
 He and his wife, Marie Dentière, remained active in the Genevan church despite their residency outside the city.
 Like her husband, Dentière was a vocal reformer and theologian with fiery, outspoken views.

 Geneva Reformation

 After the people of Geneva had successfully overthrown their prince-bishop, Pierre de La Baume in 1533, Protestant leaders acted swiftly to influence the Genevans to their side.
 With the convincing of William Farel and his accomplice Froment, the government officially supported the Reformation in 1536.
 Both Farel and Froment were supported by the city of Bern to fulfill this goal.

 While in Geneva, Froment founded a school and offered a free education in French reading and writing to anyone who would listen, and used the classroom as a forum for sermons and Romanist criticism.
 However at the time townspeople were strongly averse to the stringent religious ideas of Froment and Calvin, and during an outdoor sermon Froment was interrupted by angry clergy and townspeople and forced to flee.
 He often secretly returned to the city to assist his fellow reformers.
 Froment's role in the new church was replaced by Pierre Viret.

+Froment and his wife were part of the 'Circle of Meaux', which also included Gérard Roussel, Pierre Caroli and Clément Marot.